NikolaosGazis/Directory-Organizer/README.md

 ## Installation

-1. Clone this repository to your local machine.
+• Clone this repository.
-2. Navigate to the working directory you have placed the script in.
+• Navigate to the working directory you have placed the script in.
-3. Run the script with the following command:
+• Run the script with the following command:

 ```
 ./directory_organizer.sh [directory_name]